 Honorable Clint Bolick: James L. Huffman Lecture In Honor of the Western Resources Legal Center

 Justice Clint Bolick will present the 2017 James L. Huffman Lecture In Honor of the Western Resources Legal Center.
-The lecture, titled “The Renaissance of Federalism”, will be held on the law school campus, location TBA.
+The lecture, titled “The Renaissance of Federalism”, will be held on the law school campus, Legal Research Center Student Lounge.
 A reception for all attendees will be held directly following the lecture.

 Clint Bolick was appointed by Governor Doug Ducey in January 2016 to serve on the Arizona Supreme Court.

 Prior to joining the Court, Justice Bolick litigated constitutional cases in state and federal courts from coast to coast, including the U.S. Supreme Court.
 Among other positions, he served as Vice President for Litigation at the Goldwater Institute and as Co-founder and Vice President for Litigation at the Institute for Justice.
 He has litigated in support of school choice, freedom of enterprise, private property rights, freedom of speech, and federalism, and against racial classifications and government subsidies.

 Justice Bolick received his Juris Doctor degree from the University of California at Davis, where he has been recognized as a distinguished alumnus, and his Bachelor of Arts degree magna cum laude from Drew University.
 He serves as a research fellow with the Hoover Institution.
 Among other honors, he was named one of the 90 Greatest DC Lawyers in the Last 30 Years by Legal Times in 2008, received a Bradley Prize in 2006, and was recognized as one of the nation’s three lawyers of the year by American Lawyer in 2002 for his successful defense of school vouchers in Zelman v.
 Simmons-Harris.